SmithRWSU/CEG-3120--Project-3/RyanSmith.md

 I used the following branches to alter the project and push it to the main branch for a pull request.
 * 951d602 original changes to implement info tooltip buttons.
 * f4eeed2, 825c319 fixing white spaces for the checkstylemain issue.
-* 63ca116 last push to verify that my code was working properly and all checkstyle issues were resolve.
+* 63ca116 verify that my code was working properly and all checkstyle issues were resolve.

+I had to re-pull myt project and submit a new pull request.
+This request implemented my first change later from the first submission as well as the corrected code and correct submission with my change.

+* 951d602 First change with my first idea to activatee the tool tips
+* d248be0 Last commit after re pulling repository and deleting my accidental adition of the .dat file.